 So, Timothy and Belinda each owe $11,749.95 in inheritance tax.
 Since Departments of Revenue prefer to round their figures, Timothy and Belinda will pay $11,750 each.

 Federal estate tax law has undergone some big changes in recent years.
 In 2010, there was no federal estate tax.
 However, inheritances were taxed as capital gains, the same as profits from stocks, bonds and real estate.
 But at the end of 2010, President Obama signed the December 2010 Tax Relief Act.
 It re-established the federal estate tax at a rate of 35 percent, but with the $5 million exemption.
 That exemption, by the way, means that only 0.5 percent of all estates in the U.S. will pay any estate taxes at all [source: Randolph].
 Those tax rates and exemption thresholds expire at the end of 2012, when Congress will decide on a new rate.

-To learn more about inheritance tax and related topics, you can follow the links on the next page.
+To learn more about inheritance tax and related topics, you can follow the links below.

 Inheritance Taxes FAQ

 Do you have to report inheritance money to IRS?